Zinc-air button disposable batteries

 Buy hearing aid batteries

-You can buy hearing aid batteries directly at your local Beltone Hearing Care Center.
+You can buy hearing aid batteries directly at your local Beltone Hearing Care Center or from our online shop.
 Beltone hearing aid batteries are manufactured using precision standards that help prevent small variations in size and shape that can bend battery contacts.
 Plus, they are tested twice—once after manufacturing and again prior to packaging.
 This ensures your batteries are consistently fresh and properly sized to fit your Beltone hearing aids perfectly.
 Beltone hearing aid batteries come in convenient 4-packs, 6-packs and 8-packs.

 Other brands of batteries will work in your hearing aids, too.
 You can find zinc-air batteries at grocery stores, pharmacies, electronic stores, and online.